booknex/QUEUE/replit.md

 ### System Architecture

 #### UI/UX Decisions
 The application utilizes a Linear + Material Design hybrid, focusing on clean, information-dense layouts, consistent typography, and purposeful color usage for status and urgency.
-Client cards in the queue feature prominent urgency indicators:
+Client cards in the queue feature prominent urgency indicators based on time since last touch:
-- **Red cards**: Not touched in 48+ hours (red border, background tint, and edge bar)
+- **Red cards**: Not touched in 48+ hours (red border, background tint, and edge bar) - Critical urgency
-- **Yellow cards**: Not touched in 24-48 hours (yellow border, background tint, and edge bar)
+- **Yellow cards**: Not touched in 24-48 hours (yellow border, background tint, and edge bar) - High urgency
-- **Green border**: Recently touched (< 12 hours)
+- **Neutral cards**: Less than 24 hours old (default styling, subtle gray edge bar) - Normal state

-- **Default**: Normal state (12-24 hours)
+New client cards remain visually neutral until they reach the 24-hour threshold, at which point they transition to yellow, then red at 48 hours.
+This provides a clear visual hierarchy where only cards requiring attention are highlighted.

 The application ensures mobile responsiveness across all views.